michiganengineering/news-center-graphics/README.md

 ## ai2html

 ai2html is an open-source script for Adobe Illustrator originally developed by The New York Times news development team.
 It converts an Illustrator document into HTML and CSS.
+The embeds are hosted as GitHub pages – this may change in the future.

 ### Installing ai2html

 Download the latest version of the script called `ai2html.js` and saving the file to your computer.
 This version of the script contains a custom font array with the fonts that we use in the News Center.
 When updating to the latest script pulled from [here](https://github.com/newsdev/ai2html), be sure to preserve the custom array starting from line 309.

-Move the ai2html.js file into the Illustrator folder where scripts are located.
+Move the `ai2html.js` file into the Illustrator folder where scripts are located.
 For example, on a Mac running Adobe Illustrator CC 2015, the path would be:

 ```
 /Applications/Adobe Illustrator CC 2018/Presets/en_US/Scripts/ai2html.js